 Why Is Career Counseling Important?

-According to a 2014 study, only 52.3% of people say they're happy with their careers.
+According to a 2014 study, only 52.3% of people say they're happy with their employment situation.
 Since you may spend a lot of time at work, a job that makes you unhappy or causes you to feel drained or stressed could take a toll on your mental health.
 An unhealthy work environment could lead to anxiety, depression, mood changes, or physical health challenges.

 Who Can Benefit From Career Counseling?